-Prior to being confined to the house with my husband, mother-in-law, two kids, two dogs, and a gerbil, my favorite time of day was during school when everything was quiet.
+Prior to being confined during the lockdowns to the house with my husband, mother-in-law, two kids, two dogs, and a gerbil, my favorite time of day was during school when everything was quiet.
 I could cram so many productive work activities into those hours.

 Now, everything has changed!